-1. In addition to the General Entrance Requirements, prior to admission to study in the Faculty, a student must have gained a pass at SQA Standard Grade, at grade 3 or above, or its equivalent, in Mathematics.
-It is also desirable that students have gained a pass at SQA Standard Grade, at grade 3 or above in a language other than English (with the exception of Modern Languages students who will have higher entry requirements).
+In addition to the General Entrance Requirements, prior to admission to study in the Faculty, a candidate must have gained a pass at SQA Credit Level Standard Grade, or its equivalent, in Mathematics.
+It is also desirable that candidates have gained a pass at SQA Credit Level Standard Grade, in a language other than English (with the exception of Modern Languages students who will have higher entry requirements).